DuncanRae/PhishCounter/README.md

 ```bash
 sudo nano update_dns.sh
 ```
-Paste the following into the Nano window and update it with your DNS Zone and API token:
+Paste the following into the Nano window and update it with your DNS Zone details and API token:

 ```sh
 #!/bin/bash